AdityaPalUk/Matplotlib_material/README.md

 # Matplotlib_material
-This is python library used for data visualization
+This is python library used for data visualization.